evmos/testnets/olympus_mons/run.md

 ### Configure Your Firewall (Recommended)

-This will contribute to the overall health of the network and is strongly recommended
+This will contribute to the overall health of the network and better secure your node instance.

 Disable firewall